jaylimix/bot/README.md

 **About**

-bot.rb opens new positions and creates 1 stop loss and 10 take profits.
+bot.rb - Opens new positions and creates 1 stop loss and 10 take profits.

-adjust.rb move the stop loss to entry price when first take profit is hit.
+adjust.rb - Moves the stop loss to entry price when first take profit is hit.

-coin_quantity_cap lets you define the pairs you want to trade, their quantity, and price decimals.
+coin_quantity_cap - Lets you define the pairs you want to trade, their quantity, and price decimals.
 Must provide correct decimals, otherwise API rejects order.

-long_positions and short_positions folder ensures that pairs that lost money in the same hour do not get trigger again within the same hour.
+long_positions and short_positions - CSV files that ensures that pairs that lost money in the same hour do not get trigger again within the same hour.
+This is like a database.